Al Ahly (men's volleyball): The mid 1980s to the end of the 20th century

 This was a reeling era for Al Ahly.
 This was because of retirement of the best players, in addition to some other administrative issues during the presidency term of Abdo Saleh Al Wahsh (1988-1992).
 There was a major conflict between the team players and the club administration, led to departure for the most main and reserve players.

 However, during this era, and until 1993, Al Ahly won 3 Egyptian volleyball league titles, and 3 Egyptian volleyball cups, one Arab Volleyball cup in 1987, two African titles in 1990 (which was held in Egypt on Zamalek SC ground), and in 1991 in Algeria.
 Both of those African titles were clinched after beating the rival Zamalek in the finals.

 But by 1994, Al Ahly managed to return to conquer the volleyball fields not only in Egypt, but in Africa as well.
 Al Ahly won the Egyptian Volleyball league 3 consecutive times, 3 consecutive African league cup, and 3 African cup clubs as well.
 No African team managed to do such achievement to date like Al Ahly has already made in the 1990s.

 1995-96 was astonishing season for Al Ahly.
 The team managed to win 4 titles in one season for the first time: Egyptian league, Egyptian Cup, African league, African cup.
 Also, the silver medal for the Arab cup after being beaten in the final against Al Hilal (Saudi Arabia).

 Al Ahly finished the 20th century adding new two Egyptian league titles, two Egyptian cups, and African title after beating Zamalek in Ethiopia in 2000 in the final as usual.

 In total, between 1995: 2000, Al Ahly won 5 leagues, 2 cups, 3 African league, 4 African cup.
 Tally of 14 titles.

 It worth mentioning that during this period, the Egyptian cup was cancelled several times regarding the national team commitment with some official tournaments.

-The most notable players during this era were: Emad Farouk, Hisham AbdelRazik, Maged Mostafa, Khaled Abbas, Hany Moselhy, Hamdy ElSafy, Mohamed Moselhy, Mohamed AbdelKarim, Mohamoud Gomaa, Sameh Ali Kamel, Ayman Roshdy, Hisham Salah, Yasin Amin, Mohamed AbdelRahman, Wael ElAydi.
+The most notable players during this era were: Emad Farouk, Hisham Abdel Razik, Maged Mostafa, Khaled Abbas, Hany Moselhy, Hamdy El Safy, Mohamed Moselhy, Mohamed Abdel Karim, Mohamoud Gomaa, Sameh Ali Kamel, Ayman Roshdy, Hisham Salah, Yasin Amin, Mohamed Abdel Rahman, Wael El Aydi.